Bure is a prison near Norwich in Norfolk for men convicted of a sex offence.

 Bure also offers specific behaviour programmes for men convicted of a sex offence.

-Residents at Bure can apply for release on temporary licence (ROTL) if they fit the criteria.
+Prisoners at Bure can apply for release on temporary licence (ROTL) if they fit the criteria.
 All applications are then assessed.

 Support for family and friends